kudosscience/fer_and_ter_model/docs/IMPLEMENTATION_SUMMARY.md

 - Comprehensive error handling ensures stable operation
 - The code is well-documented for easy modification and extension

-## 🎉 Success!

-The multimodal emotion recognition system successfully combines the best of both FER and TER approaches, providing a robust, real-time emotion analysis platform that's ready for research, development, and practical applications.
+This multimodal emotion recognition system successfully combines the best of both FER and TER approaches, providing a robust, real-time emotion analysis platform that's ready for research, development, and practical applications.